 walkway to the end.
-Stairs straight ahead, elevator on the right to rooms Take elevator or stairs to the 5th floor walkway.
-Take a right.
-Follow the on levels 3, 4 and 6.
+Stairs straight ahead, elevator on the right to rooms on levels 3, 4 and 6.
 For rooms E518-E535, go straight out the doors and take a quick right into southside of the building.
-Ekstrom Hall walkway to the end.
-Go straight through the double doors and walk over Take elevator or stairs to the 5th floor walkway.
+Take elevator or stairs to the 5th floor walkway.
 Take a right.
-Follow the the glass-walled bridge.
+Follow the